Naereen/web-sphinx/apk.en.rst

 - **Calm**: to help daily meditation, and offers free ambient sounds like forest or birds;
 - **Forest**: to help disconnect from your phone;
 - **Drink Water Reminder**: super simple but effective;
 - **Sleep Monitor**: suggests to go to sleep in the evening, effective alarm (soft but persistent) in the morning...
-The app also offers very precise statistics, if you think about indicating the beginning and end of sleep.
+The app also offers very precise statistics, if you think about indicating the beginning and end of sleep ;
+- Bonus: the website `Generative.fm <https://Generative.fm/>`_ offers dozens of pieces of background music, random, composed by... programs (neural networks and everything)!
+It's ideal for work, I love it !

 For food